Restaurants & Cuisine

 There are two bar areas in the hotel: the Annapurna bar in the main restaurant and the Varuna bar overlooking the pool.
-Both are cosy and intimate spaces where you can relax with old friends or make new ones and enjoy the range of Indian beers and wines (no spirits) that are on sale.
+Both are cosy and intimate spaces where you can relax with old friends or make new ones.

 Due to Malabar’s historical openness to the wider world, the cuisine in this part of India is very varied.
 One of our specialities at the Hermitage are local Malabar dishes usually not seen in international hotels, along with mouthwateringly fresh fish bought daily from our local fishermen.
 We offer regular Cookery Classes for our guests under the tutelage of our resident chefs.
 So you can not only enjoy our food while you are here but take a nourishing skill back home with you.

 Solo journeys can be a marvellously exciting way to travel – you can do completely what you want and when, enjoying freedom and independence while always being open to interesting chance encounters along the way.
 But sometimes the solo traveller can feel a bit left out of things, lonely even, especially when there are groups of people enjoying themselves all around.